 a) Race; b) Citizenship; c) Sexual Orientation; d) Ancestry; e) Creed; f) Age; g) Place of Origin; h) Sex (including pregnancy); i) Marital Status; j) Colour; k) Gender; l) Family Status; m) Ethnic Origin; n) Disability.

 Every Student having legal capacity has a right to contract on equal terms without discrimination based on those items above.

-Bullying standards may be adopted or updated by Easton Education from time to time, and may subsume behaviour that is different from that characterized by human rights or harassment behaviour pursuant to governing Human Rights legislation.
+Bullying standards may be adopted or updated by Easton Education from time to time and may subsume behavior that is different from that characterized by human rights or harassment behavior pursuant to governing Human Rights legislation.
 Students must report any alleged form of bullying, harassment, or discrimination to firstname.lastname@example.org, Easton Education’s official designee to receive and make decisions regarding a report of any alleged form of discrimination or bullying, as soon as they become aware of an issue.

 Duty to Accommodate means the legal obligation of Easton Education to take steps to eliminate disadvantage caused by systemic, attitudinal, or physical barriers that unfairly exclude individuals or groups protected under Human Rights legislation (as applicable).
 Easton Education will investigate any and all allegations of bullying, harassment, or discrimination promptly, in accordance with the law, and free from reprisal.

 Where to Report: Easton Education’s official designated to receive and make decisions regarding a report of any alleged form of discrimination or bullying, immediately if there are any questions or concerns about this Policy please email email@example.com